-With nearly 1,300 units in its transportation fleet, there are many things to consider when the Omaha Public Power District prepares equipment and vehicles for duty.
+With more than 1,300 units in its transportation fleet, there are many things to consider when the Omaha Public Power District prepares equipment and vehicles for duty.

 Rain, snow, or shine, bucket trucks, digger derricks and utility trailers must all be ready to go to work when needed.
 Keeping this equipment ready is a job that falls to OPPD’s Transportation Department.
 In the winter, frigid temperatures and equipment exposed to the elements pose particular challenges.

 Winterizing the fleet begins with preventative and regular maintenance throughout the year, said Mike Donahue, manager of Transportation & Construction Equipment for OPPD.
 The maintenance done to the equipment is similar to what you might do for your personal vehicle: checking coolant levels, tires and brakes on a regular basis.